NLESC-JCER/cpp2wasm/README.md

     - [Visualization](#visualization)

 Document describing a way that a scientist with a C++ algorithm can make it available as a web application.
-Bubble algoritm will be the use case.
+The [Newton raphson root finding algorithm](https://en.wikipedia.org/wiki/Newton%27s_method) will be the use case.

 ```{.cpp file=newtonraphson.hpp}
 #ifndef H_NEWTONRAPHSON_H